 Fasteners are parts which connect metal pieces and other components together.
-The VEX EDR system has many available options.
-Some of the fasteners are used when speed of assembly is needed such as in a classroom, other fasteners are used when it is important they do not loosen or break such as in a competition
+The VEX metal-based system has many available options.
+Some of the fasteners are used when speed of assembly is needed such as in a classroom, other fasteners are used when it is important they do not loosen or break such as in a competition.

 All the VEX fasteners can be used in the classroom.
 A classroom robot may not experience as high an amount of stress as a competitive robot.
 The classroom robot may use fasteners which are faster to assemble like the Bearing Attachment Rivets, #8-32 Hex Nuts, Nut Bars, and Thumb Screws.
 These fasteners may not hold up in the interactions between robots in a competition.

 Bearing Attachment Rivets are plastic rivets which consist of two parts: the Bearing Pop-rivet (Outside) and Bearing Pop-rivet (Inside).
 They are used as a fast attachment for bearings by inserting the pop-rivet (outside) through the bearing attachment hole and then placing the pop-rivet (inside) into the rivet to spread the rivet and hold the bearing in place.

 #8-32 Hex Nuts have no locking feature.
 These nuts depend on pressure between the nut and the attaching surface to remain tight and a wrench needs to be used to create enough pressure.

 Nut Bars are strips of unthreaded plastic nuts which are designed to allow a screw to cut threads through the nut.

 Thumb Screws are screws which have a head which is designed to be tightened by hand.

 A competition robot will need to be assembled with screws and nuts.
 1-Post Nut Retainers and/or 4-Post Nut Retainers may also be used.